 Use DivorceWriter to complete your own Illinois divorce forms.
-You'll receive all documents you need to get a divorce in Illinois, ready-to-file, with complete filing instructions.
+You'll receive all the documents you need to get a divorce in Illinois, ready-to-file, with complete step-by-step instructions on e-filing with the right system for your county.
 Division of property, debts, alimony, name change, and minor children (including parenting time, Illinois child support calculations, and more) are covered in the DivorceWriter interview and documents.

 State Residency Requirement

 To file for divorce in Illinois, at least one spouse must be a resident of the state (or stationed in-state while a member of the armed services) for at least 90 days before filing.

 Grounds for Divorce